 Our board of directors has adopted, and our stockholders have approved, our 2013 Equity Incentive Plan, or our 2013 plan.
-As described above under "-Narrative to Summary Compensation Table-Long-Term Incentives" and "Management-Non-Employee Director Compensation," our compensation committee has approved the grant of stock options to our executive officers and non-employee directors under the 2013 Plan, effective as of the date of this prospectus.
-Our 2013 plan provides for the grant of incentive stock options within the meaning of Section 422 of the Internal Revenue Code, or the Code, to our employees and our parent and subsidiary corporations' employees, and for the grant of nonstatutory stock options, restricted stock awards, restricted stock unit awards, stock appreciation rights, performance stock awards and other forms of stock compensation to our employees, including officers, consultants and directors.
-Our 2013 plan also provides for the grant of performance cash awards to our employees, consultants and directors.
+We do not expect to issue equity awards under our 2013 plan prior to the completion of this offering although, as described above under "-Narrative to Summary Compensation Table-Long-Term Incentives," our compensation committee has approved the grant of stock options to our executive officers under the 2013 Plan, which grants will be effective upon the effective date of the registration statement of which this prospectus is a part.
+Our 2013 plan will provide for the grant of incentive stock options within the meaning of Section 422 of the Internal Revenue Code, or the Code, to our employees and our parent and subsidiary corporations' employees, and for the grant of nonstatutory stock options, restricted stock awards, restricted stock unit awards, stock appreciation rights, performance stock awards and other forms of stock compensation to our employees, including officers, consultants and directors.
+Our 2013 plan will also provide for the grant of performance cash awards to our employees, consultants and directors.